Christian (Chris) Jaekl

 I'm an alumnus of the Shad Valley Programme at Acadia University and, since 1996, I've been fortunate to have the chance to attend a number of Shad Programmes to give a little bit back to the system.
 Perhaps unsurprisingly, I feel that I come away with much more than I give. :) In case anyone's keeping score, here's the tally so far:

 In 1993-1995, I taught Computer Science (as a Teaching Assistant) at the University of Toronto.
 In 1998, I spent some time delivering C/C++ 3D graphics programming training using what was then Visible Decisions, Inc.'s In3D class libraries.
-More recently, I've exorcised my didactic urges by advising network, system and database administrators how to plan, configure and administer web-based knowledge management software, in a dozen countries on 3 continents, in English, French and German.
+Some years later, I exorcised my didactic urges by advising network, system and database administrators how to plan, configure and administer web-based knowledge management software, in a dozen countries on 3 continents, in English, French and German.
 (I also know some Italian and Japanese but, sadly, not enough to teach complex concepts in either.)

 I enjoy seeing different places, seeing how other people live, hearing other's perspectives, and generally getting away from it all.
 In the summer of 1998, I took a few months off and drove to three corners of North America.
 You can read about that trip here.